Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 <br/>

-To start, make sure that your part is firmly clamped in a vise.
-Make sure to position the location of your cut outside the jaws but not too far away, typically 1-2 inches away will be good, the closer, the better.
+To start, make sure that your part is firmly clamped in a vice.
+Make sure to position the location of your cut outside of the jaws but not too far away so that the part does not flex while cutting.
+Typically, 1-4 inches away will work well, the closer the better.

 <br/>